microsoft/AIforEarth-API-Development/README.md

 ```

 ## Install required packages
+Now, let's look at the Dockerfile in your code.
 Update the Dockerfile to install any required packages.
 There are several ways to install packages.
 We cover popular ones here:
 - pip
 ```Dockerfile
 RUN /usr/local/envs/ai4e_py_api/bin/pip install grpcio opencensus